CongducPham/tutorials/README.md

 **Low-cost-LoRa-GW-web-admin.pdf** explains the web admin interface extension to easily configure and update your gateway.

+**Low-cost-LoRa-ImageIoT-step-by-step.pdf** shows how you can build a long-range image sensor based on the Teensy32 and a 4D System uCamII camera.
+It also explains how the gateway receives and provides display features of the transmitted images.

 **RESSACS16-Low-cost-LoRa-IoT-step-by-step.pdf** shows how you can use the gateway program to have a simple interactive sender node and how you can push data to cloud.
 This tutorial is kind of complementory to the **Low-cost-LoRa-IoT-step-by-step.pdf** tutorial.

 **Low-cost-LoRa-Ghana-iSpace-public-event.pdf** is an other presentation on how to build low-cost IoT with our framework.